-I bet the food is not the first thing you imagine when thinking about Jordan, but to be honest, it was one of the highlights of the entire trip.
+I bet the food is not the first thing you imagine when thinking about Jordan, but honestly, it was one of the highlights of the entire trip.

 It’s one of the countries with the best food I’ve tried so far.
-You can find all the ingredients of the Mediterranean cuisine including extra virgin olive oil, tomatoes, onions, garlic, and any other things that I could find in Italy but, if possible, the food in Jordan is even better!
-They mix Mediterranean cuisine with oriental spices and the result is incredible.
+You can find all the ingredients of Mediterranean cuisine, including extra virgin olive oil, tomatoes, onions, garlic, and any other things that I could find in Italy, but, if possible, the food in Jordan is even better!
+They mix Mediterranean cuisine with oriental spices, and the result is incredible.

-Not to mention the drinks: cardamom coffee, lemon manana (water, lemon, and mint), and the tea… I’m sure you’ll miss Jordanian food once you’ll go back home.
+Not to mention the drinks: cardamom coffee, lemon manana (water, lemon, and mint), and tea… I’m sure you’ll miss Jordanian food once you go back home.

-Jordan is geographically located between Europe and Asia and for this reason it has always been considered a strategic country.
-Moabites, Amorrites, Israelites, Greeks, Romans, Nabateans and many other civilitations have conquered this land.
+Jordan is geographically located between Europe and Asia, so it has always been considered a strategic country.
+Moabites, Amorites, Israelites, Greeks, Romans, Nabateans, and many other civilizations have conquered this land.

-Just like Italy, you will find historic sites almost everywhere.
-Don’t miss Jerash where you’ll find incredibly well preserved Roman ruins side by side with the modern city.
+Just like in Italy, you will find historic sites almost everywhere.
+Don’t miss Jerash, where you’ll find incredibly well-preserved Roman ruins alongside the modern city.
 Just like Rome: only cleaner and with much fewer tourists.
-Here you can book a day tour from Amman to Jerash.

-I suggest you stay at least two days and explore the Roman Citadel, the Greek Teather and the market downtown.
-Here you can book a day tour of Amman.
+I suggest you stay at least two days and explore the Roman Citadel, the Greek Theatre, and the Market.

 Needless to say, people are what make the difference between an amazing trip and a complete nightmare.
-If the places you visit are great but the locals are rude, you are most likely not going to enjoy the experience, are you?
+If the places you visit are great, but the locals are rude, you will most likely not enjoy the experience, are you?

-Luckily people in Jordan are great: very hospitable and always ready to help.
+Luckily, Jordan’s people are very hospitable and always ready to help.

-Thomas Edward Lawrence aka Lawrence of Arabia lived in this desert for a while during the Arab Revolt.
+Thomas Edward Lawrence, Lawrence of Arabia, lived in this desert during the Arab Revolt.

-When you think about the desert you probably don’t imagine many comforts.
-Well if you’ll spend the night in Feynan you’ll change your mind.
+You probably don’t imagine many comforts when you think about the desert.
+If you spend the night in Feynan, you’ll change your mind.

-There you can find one of the best Eco-lodges in the world.
-Don’t get me wrong: you won’t find an infinity pool or a sauna, but the rooms are really comfortable.
-There is no electricity bu you’ll have plenty of hand-made candles.
+There, you can find one of the best Eco-lodges in the world.
+Don’t get me wrong: you won’t find an infinity pool or a sauna, but the rooms are comfortable.
+There is no electricity, but you’ll have plenty of hand-made candles.

-During the day you’ll have plenty of options to keep yourself busy: spending a whole day with the local shepherds, hiking for about 7/8 hours to the Dana Reserve, or relaxing drinking some tea with the Bedouins.
+During the day, you’ll have plenty of options to keep yourself busy: spending a whole day with the local shepherds, hiking for about 7/8 hours to the Dana Reserve, or relaxing and drinking some tea with the Bedouins.